checkaayush/authware/README.md

 ## Introduction

-Authware is an authentication and authorization service based on Role-Based Access Control using [Casbin](https://casbin.io/).
+Authware is a centralized authentication and authorization service based on Role-Based Access Control using [Casbin](https://casbin.io/).
+It has an integration with Identity Provider Okta and is extensible to support other Identity Providers.

 Here's the [Postman Collection](https://www.getpostman.com/collections/44021ac052894812ee69) for supported endpoints.